IBM/azure-marketplace-arm-templates/cloud-pak-for-integration/with-ipi/README.md

 ## Installation

-From the Marketplace search for the `IBM Cloud Pak for Integration (BYOL) on Red Hat OpenShift` tile.
+From the Azure Marketplace search for the `IBM Cloud Pak for Integration (BYOL) on Red Hat OpenShift` tile.

-Choose the `New self-managed cluster` plan.
+Choose the `New self-managed cluster` plan and click on `Create`.

 ### Basics tab